SaaS Application Development: Comprehensive Guide

 Step 3.
 Define the Primary Functionality

 Identify the core features that will differentiate your SaaS product from other types of cloud-based services.
 A basic setup of features should also be contrasted to those of direct app competitors, especially if you're initiating an MVP development process first.
+You should also create user manual and user guides for your end users.

 Hence, mind product feature prioritization.
 Plus, it is a good idea to add the following instruments in your application: